ietf-wg-cellar/matroska-specification/order_guidelines.md

 # CRC-32

-The EBML <a href="/technical/specs/index.html#CRC-32">CRC-32 element</a> value applies to all the data enclosed in its parent EBML element (except for the CRC-32 element itself).
+The EBML [CRC-32 element](/technical/specs/index.html#CRC-32) value applies to all the data enclosed in its parent EBML element (except for the CRC-32 element itself).
 So it <em>must</em> be the first element so that the reader can know a CRC is applied and that all coming data have to feed that CRC checker.